wfercanas/Tea-Cozy/README.md

 # Tea-Cozy
-Difficulty: ⚪ Very Easy.
+### Difficulty: ⚪ Very Easy.
-Brief: CSS Flexbox Layout project developed within the Codecademy Fullstack Engineer Path.

 ## Project URL
 🚀 You can check the project working in the following link: https://wfercanas.github.io/Tea-Cozy/

 ## Project Description
-Basic project to practice Flexbox Layout.
+CSS Flexbox Layout project developed within the Codecademy Fullstack Engineer Path.
 The page is a static web for a Tea Shop in Portland, Maine.
 Its pure CSS3 where the layout is built using only flexbox.

 ## Assets
 All images are provided by Codecademy and are available within the *assets* directory.